JaredTMurray/Mission-to-Mars/README.md

  - ![](https://github.com/JaredTMurray/Mission-to-Mars/blob/main/analysis/mars_avg_pressure_month.png).
  -
  -	How many terrestrial days exist in a Martian year?
 A visual estimate within 25% was made.
+ -	Theres are 687 earth days in a single Martian year.
--	The DataFrame was exported into a CSV file.
-(5 points)
+-	The DataFrame was exported into a [CSV file](#).
+To veiw the CSV

 ## Summary: